Saffith/PICO8-WTK/README.md

 `checkbox.new(text, [value,] [func])`
 Create a new checkbox. `text` is a string, a number, a function returning a string or number, or a widget.
 See the note about labels below. `func` will be called when the checkbox is toggled, and the checkbox will be passed as an argument.

-##### Radio button group
+#### Radio button group

 Before creating any radio buttons, you must create a group for them to share.

-Note that a radio button group is not a widget and cannot be retrieved with widget:find().
-You can instead find an individual radio button and get its group using
+Note that a radio button group is not a widget and cannot be retrieved with `find()`.
+You can instead find an individual radio button and get its group using `radio.group`.
-`radio.group`.

 `rbgroup.selected`